 Children, whose lungs are still developing, and people with health, heart or lung problems such as coronary artery disease, asthma, or emphysema are especially affected by smoke.
 Legitimate health concerns account for the majority of nuisance complaints and have resulted in many municipalities and states passing regulations to protect the public health.

-Concerns about health impacts and general air pollution have prompted states in the Northeast and Midwest and the US EPA to adopt programs limiting the smoke from OWBs.
-Regulation of OWBs took a major step forward in 2015 when the EPA promulgated new regulations governing the manufacture and sale of OWBs across the nation.
+Concerns about health impacts and general air pollution prompted states in the Northeast and Midwest and the US EPA to adopt programs limiting the smoke from outdoor hydronic heaters.
+Regulation of outdoor hydronic heaters took a major step forward in 2015 when the EPA promulgated new regulations governing the manufacture and sale of outdoor hydronic heaters across the nation.

 Want to learn more?